 - cut down

 a protected tree without written consent.
 You could be fined a substantial amount for carrying out work to protected trees without consent.
-More information explaining the legislation governing TPOs and tree protection in conservation areas can be found at Gov.uk.
+GOV.UK has more information explaining the legislation governing TPOs and tree protection in conservation areas.